frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 He said that Our Lady was responsible for saving his life.
 The assassin had pulled the trigger, but Our Lady had guided the bullets.

 A year after his assassination attempt, he made a pilgrimage to Fatima.
-While he was convalescing, he wasn\'t receiving many people, but he received Bishop Álvaro del Portillo, who at the time was the President General of Opus Dei, later the Prelate, and later the Bishop.
+While he was convalescing, he wasn't receiving many people, but he received Bishop Álvaro del Portillo, who at the time was the President General of Opus Dei, later the Prelate, and later the Bishop.

-It\'s rather interesting to look back now at how St. John Paul II received Blessed Álvaro del Portillo.
+It's rather interesting to look back now at how St. John Paul II received Blessed Álvaro del Portillo.

-Blessed Alvaro told us that he told the Pope a rather unusual thing.
+Blessed Álvaro told us that he told the Pope a rather unusual thing.
 He said to him, "Holy Father, Our Lady has sent you these bullets."

 A rather unusual statement to make, as though Our Lady goes around with an AK-47.

 And he said, "Our Lady has sent you these bullets because she wants to make you suffer.
 After all, in making you suffer, she draws you closer to herself.
 And in drawing you closer to herself, she draws you closer to her Son."

-The Pope sat up in bed and said, "That\'s the way I see things also."
+The Pope sat up in bed and said, "That's the way I see things also."

 One year later, when he went to make that pilgrimage to Our Lady of Fatima to thank her for saving his life, he brought with him the bullet that had pierced his abdomen.

 Now that bullet has been embedded in the crown of Our Lady of Fatima as a memento for all time of how Our Lady of Fatima had saved the life of the Pope.

-Some people said that a 60-year-old man who\'s penetrated with a few bullets won\'t live very long.
+Some people said that a 60-year-old man who's penetrated with a few bullets won't live very long.
 But after this event, we had one of the longest pontificates in the whole of human history: 104 trips, amazing things.

 Our Lady truly took care of her son.
 He was the Marian Pope with a Marian pontificate, a *Totus Tuus*.
-What God asked of Him, he accepted.
-He placed his gifts at the disposal of each new mission.
+What God asked of him, he accepted.
+He placed His gifts at the disposal of each new mission.

 As a powerfully athletic younger man, he worked tirelessly in the service of others.

 As an enfeebled elderly Pope, barely able to speak, he allowed his suffering to comfort others who were suffering, and to speak on their behalf---more holy at the end and more effective because our effectiveness comes from our holiness.

-In *Salvifici doloris*, one of his documents, he said, "Suffering is present in the world in order to release love, in order to give birth to works of love towards neighbor, and to transform the whole of human civilization into a 'civilization of love' (John Paul II, *Apostolic Letter*, *Salvifici doloris*, Point 30, February 11, 1984).
+In *Salvifici doloris*, one of his documents, he said, "Suffering is present in the world in order to release love, in order to give birth to works of love towards neighbor, and to transform the whole of human civilization into a 'civilization of love'" (John Paul II, *Apostolic Letter*, *Salvifici doloris*, Point 30, February 11, 1984).

-He gave us many buzzwords and buzzphrases: the "culture of life" (John Paul II, Encyclical, *Evangelium vitae*, March 25, 1995), the "civilization of love," the womb as "the sanctuary of life" (John Paul II, Encyclicals, *Evangelium vitae*, March 25, 1995 and *Centesimus annus*, May 1, 1991).
+He gave us many buzzwords and buzzphrases: the "culture of life" (John Paul II, Encyclical, *Evangelium vitae*, March 25, 1995), the "civilization of love" (Message, World Day of Peace, January 1, 2001; *Salvifici doloris*, February 11, 1984), the womb as "the sanctuary of life" (Encyclicals *Evangelium vitae*, March 25, 1995 and *Centesimus annus*, May 1, 1991).

 He gave us great documents on the family: *Familiaris consortio; Evangelium vitae--*the Gospel of Life; *Veritatis splendor--*the Splendor of Truth.

 Because of the great messages and gifts that the Catholic Church has to give the whole of society, we have an awful lot to be proud of.

-And so there\'s so much that we can learn from this late great Pope: the courage to accept what God has in store for us; the tenacity to preach the gospel in season and out of season, wherever we find ourselves; the capacity for keeping our minds and hearts on what is essential; the challenge to be, as he says in *Evangelium vitae*, "unconditionally pro-life."
+And so there's so much that we can learn from this late great Pope: the courage to accept what God has in store for us; the tenacity to preach the gospel in season and out of season, wherever we find ourselves; the capacity for keeping our minds and hearts on what is essential; the challenge to be, as he says in *Evangelium vitae*, "unconditionally pro-life."

 Above all, we can be inspired by his remarkable reliance on prayer.
 He was a man of contemplation as much as action.
 He knew when to withdraw, when to be silent, to offer everything over to Christ.